lambsteak/faction-master/README.md

 # Faction Master

+## A dynamic quizzing app written in Flask using WebSockets (Flask-SocketIO library) and Celery (for task scheduling)

+This is a dynamic quiz application with two rounds of quiz.
+In the first round there are same questions for all the players.
+Based on the scores of the players for each of the five factions they are alloted a faction and in the second round they are asked questions related to that faction.
+Celery is used to schedule the questions (using websocket for pushing and pulling messages between the client and server).
+For the second round the players are put into rooms based on faction and the questions and answers are sent and processed separately for each of the rooms.

 ### Setting up the project:
 Download and install redis db from [this link](https://github.com/MicrosoftArchive/redis/releases/download/win-3.0.504/Redis-x64-3.0.504.msi)
  *(in case of Windows)*